Global Citizenship Education

 Knowledge

 Global Citizenship Education is about really getting to the root of inequality and injustice in the world today and doing something about it!
-When teaching and learning about Global Citizenship these roots and an explanation about how the world works is essential.
+When teaching and learning about Global Citizenship the root causes of how the world works are essential.
 Remember, the most important question in GCE is ‘Why?’.
-The students will identify with issues of unfairness but digging deep for the reasons and the root causes are essential.
+While many will identify with issues of unfairness, digging deeper for the reasons why and the root causes is essential.
 There are a myriad of themes and issues relating to Global Citizenship Education that you can explore with your students.
-You may choose these based on issues covered in the curriculum; an issue you are interested in and feel confident exploring with your students; students’ interests and/or what is happening in the news.
+You may choose these based on issues covered in the curriculum, an issue you are interested in and feel confident exploring with your students, students’ interests, and/or what is happening in the news.
 Please see below for a range of themes/issues that can be explored:

 Approach